sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 [**🔦 Quickly toggle the browser extension on/off**](#quickly-toggle-the-browser-extension-onoff)<br />

 [**📝 Changelog**](#changelog)<br />
-Every detail that changed in this release
+Every detail that changed in this release.

 [**🎖️ Thank you**](#thank-you)<br />
 Sourcegraph couldn't be what it is without the community.